 - Automatically enrol different departments in courses relevant to their departments

-If you license CLMS pro or Enterprise and are interested in setting up or reviewing your current groups, contact us to set up a free training session.
+If you license LMS pro or Enterprise and are interested in setting up or reviewing your current groups, contact us to set up a free training session.

 There seems to be a common misconception in the legal profession that the SRA’s changes to CPD hail the end of formal compliance training.
 Nothing could be further from the truth.